the-scouts/por/src/por/expected/chapter-3.exp.rst

    *For more information about Adult Training see the publication 'The Scout Association's Adult Training Scheme' available from the Scout Information Centre.*

-Rule 3.44 Adult Responsibility for the Programme
+Rule 3.45 Adult Responsibility for the Programme
 ------------------------------------------------
 a.
-Section Leaders, working with Assistant Leaders and Section Assistants, are responsible for the detailed programme of individual Colonies, Packs, and Troops.
+Section Leaders, working with Assistant Leaders and Section Assistants, are responsible for the detailed programme of individual Dreys, Colonies, Packs, and Troops.

 b.
 Leaders should take account of the additional needs of individual members, the Youth programme, badges and awards and the Section's method as outlined in current Section handbooks.

 c.
 Attention must be paid to the requirements of safety and to any Rules governing activities.

-Rule 3.45 Young People's Responsibility for the Programme
+Rule 3.46 Young People's Responsibility for the Programme
 ---------------------------------------------------------
 a.
 Progressive responsibility for planning and decision-making is an important element of the Programme.

 b.
-There should be effective operation of the Colony, Pack and Troop Forum, and the Patrol System.
+There should be effective operation of the Drey, Colony, Pack and Troop Forum, and the Patrol System.

 **Awards and Badges**
 Requirements of Section awards and badges are found in the Association's official publications for the Section.

-Rule 3.46 This rule is intentionally left blank
+Rule 3.47 This rule is intentionally left blank
 -----------------------------------------------
 BLANK RULE DUMMY

-Rule 3.47 This rule is left intentionally blank
+Rule 3.48 This rule is left intentionally blank
 -----------------------------------------------
 BLANK RULE DUMMY

-Rule 3.48 Finance and the Scout Group
+Rule 3.49 Finance and the Scout Group
 -------------------------------------
 Certain Rules in this Section do not apply, without modification, in parts of the British Isles outside England and Wales. :sup:`sv`